momalab/dnn-backdoor-detection-DATE24/README.md

 # Detecting Backdoor Attacks in Black-Box Neural Networks through Hardware Performance Counters

 ## 📑 Overview
-The repository presents a defense framework against backdoor attacks in Deep Neural Networks (DNNs), which is operational even when the network internals are unknown (i.e., black-box scenario).
-It utilizes Hardware Performance Counters (HPCs) to monitor the microarchitectural behavior of the DNN during inference.
-By applying Gaussian Mixture Models to the collected HPC data, the framework detects unusual patterns that indicate whether an input is legitimate or maliciously altered (backdoor).
+The repository introduces a defense framework designed to protect Deep Neural Networks (DNNs) from backdoor attacks.
+This framework is effective even when network internals are unknown (i.e., a black-box scenario).
+This approach uses Hardware Performance Counters (HPCs) to observe a DNN's microarchitectural activities during its inference operation.
+By applying Gaussian Mixture Models to collected HPC data, this framework identifies unusual patterns that indicate whether an input is legitimate or has been maliciously tampered with by a backdoor trigger.

 ## 🖥️  System Requirements
 - **Operating System**: Linux (Tested on Ubuntu 18.04.6 LTS).